OpenChannelSSD/documentation/docs/gettingstarted.md

 space.
 The target can expose a traditional block I/O interface, or more esoteric interfaces such as key-value stores, object-stores, etc.

-## Install compatible kernel
+## Install Kernel 4.4+

-A guide to installing a 4.4 kernel in Ubuntu is found here: http://linuxdaddy.com/blog/install-kernel-4-4-on-ubuntu/
+LightNVM is directly supported in Linux kernel 4.4+.
+If you don't have a 4.4 kernel installed, you can follow the guide at: http://linuxdaddy.com/blog/install-kernel-4-4-on-ubuntu/ to install.

 ## Install lnvm tool